amindWalker/amindWalker/README.md

 <div align='left'>

-I'm Software Engineer and currently my work is with React/React Native + Node.js.
-Past works was with Django/Python and Flask.
+I'm Software Engineer and currently my work is with React/React Native and Node.js.
+Past works with Django/Python and Flask were halted for now.
 <br>

-Right now my study is concentrated deeply with TypeScript, Javascript, React.js, React Native and Node.js.
-Sometimes Python and C++ (Unreal Engine for personal projects)
+Right now my time is deeply concentrated with TypeScript, Javascript, React.js, React Native and Node.js.
+I'm still active with Python and C++ (inside Unreal Engine 4) though.

 </div>